United Indonesia Coalition

-The United Indonesia Coalition (Koalisi Indonesia Bersatu) was an official political coalition in Indonesia that was formed through a political agreement between three political parties from the Onward Indonesia Coalition.
+The United Indonesia Coalition (Koalisi Indonesia Bersatu, KIB) was an official political coalition in Indonesia that was formed through a political agreement between three political parties from the Onward Indonesia Coalition.
 These parties include Golkar, the National Mandate Party (PAN), and the United Development Party (PPP).
 The coalition was established in preparation for the 2024 Indonesian presidential election.

 On 12 May 2022, the leaders of the constituent parties held a meeting in Menteng, Central Jakarta.
 The three leaders involved were Airlangga Hartarto from Golkar, Zulkifli Hasan from PAN, and Suharso Monoarfa from PPP.
 The word "United" carries a philosophical meaning within the coalition, representing Beringin, Surya, and Baitullah, which are the symbols associated with each of the political parties involved in the coalition.

+On April 26, 2023, the PPP officially announced its separate support for presidential candidate Ganjar Pranowo, which was previously supported by PDI-P on April 21, 2023.
+However, the member parties stated that this coalition is not disbanded.

+On August 13, 2023, at the Proclamation Writing Museum, Golkar and PAN declared their support for Prabowo Subianto and joined the Gerindra and PKB coalition which is known as the Great Indonesia Awakening Coalition (Indonesian: Koalisi Kebangkitan Indonesia Raya, KKIR) and later known as the Advanced Indonesia Coalition.